Ontario Highway 11: Predecessors

 In 1824, work began to extend Yonge Street to Kempenfelt Bay near Barrie.
-A north-western extension was branched off the original Yonge Street in Holland Landing and ran into the new settlement of Bradford before turning north towards Barrie.
+A northwestern extension was branched off the original Yonge Street in Holland Landing and ran into the new settlement of Bradford before turning back north towards Barrie.
 Work was completed by 1827, making connections with the Penetanguishene Road.
 A network of colonization roads built in the 1830s (some with military strategy in mind) pushed settlement northeast along the shores of Lake Simcoe and north towards the shores of Georgian Bay.

 Construction of the Muskoka Road began by the 1860s.
 The road, which penetrated the southern skirts of the Canadian Shield and advanced towards Lake Nipissing, reached as far as Bracebridge by 1861, and to Huntsville by 1863.

 It was officially opened when it reached Lake Nipissing in 1874.

 Further extensions into Northern Ontario would await the arrival of the automobile, and consequent need for highway networks.

 Assumption and paving

 Highway 11 was initially planned as a trunk road to connect the communities of Southern Ontario to those of Northern Ontario, as a continuous route from Toronto to North Bay.
 In 1919, Premier of Ontario Ernest Charles Drury created the Department of Public Highways (DPHO), though much of the responsibility for establishing the route he left to minister of the new cabinet position, Frank Campbell Biggs.
 By linking together several previously built roads such as Yonge Street, Penetanguishene Road, Middle Crossroad and the Muskoka Road—all early colonization roads in the region—a continuous route was created between Toronto and North Bay; however, the new department's jurisdiction did not extend north of the Severn River.
 Roads north of that point were maintained by the Department of Northern Development (DND).